95616ARG/pikos_popl2020/README.md

 The reference environment uses **`Ubuntu 16.04`**.

-### AMI

-An AMI is provided for AWS, so the installation may be skipped for it.
-The name of the public AMI is `pikos-popl2020`.
-Its AMI-id is `ami-04c5929ccd4e5b841`.
-Username for connecting this image is `ubuntu`.
-**This image is NOT meant to be used for the scripts in `aws/`**.

 ### Docker

-A docker image is also provided as an alternative.
 Skip the installation section if you are using the docker.
 One needs `docker` installed.
 The image is availabe in the DockerHub repository `skkeem/pikos:dev`.
 The following command will download the image and run it interactivley: